timescale/docs/tutorials/financial-tick-data/index.md

 This tutorial covers:

-1. [Set up your dataset][financial-tick-dataset]: Load data from [Twelve Data][twelve-data] into your TimescaleDB database.
+1. [Setting up your dataset][financial-tick-dataset]: Load data from [Twelve Data][twelve-data] into your TimescaleDB database.
-1. [Query your dataset][financial-tick-query]: Create candlestick views, query the aggregated data, and visualize the data in Grafana.
+1. [Querying your dataset][financial-tick-query]: Create candlestick views, query the aggregated data, and visualize the data in Grafana.

     This tutorial shows you how to ingest real-time time-series data into a Timescale